pathupally/Distributed-Intrusion-Detection-Model/README.md

 - `NUSW-NB15_features.csv` (feature descriptions)
 - `UNSW-NB15_LIST_EVENTS.csv` (event list)

-**Note:** The data directory should contain all the above files for full training.
+**Note:** You must manually download the dataset from Kaggle and place all required files in the `data/` directory.
+See the Installation section below.

 ---